 Simulation 2: To evaluate the power consumption by the node deployment in the home, we used the deployment in Fig 5.
 As shown in Fig 5, concerning to one of the general homes in Japan, the dimensions of the home were used as nine meters in length and six meters in width.
 At least one node was assumed to be deployed in each room.
-To know the information about daily life or security, e.g., temperature, humidity, captured images, and etc., we assumed that a node can sense information within the radius of three meters.
+To know the information about our daily lives or security, e.g., temperature, humidity, captured images, and etc., we assumed that a node can sense information within the radius of three meters.

 On the other hand, when some ZigBee end-devices are deployed in the home practically, we have to take into account some obstacles such as walls, doors, and furniture because the radio wave of ZigBee end-devices makes it weaken caused by the obstacles.
 Thus, the valid radio wave being weaken was used for the simulations in Fig 5.
 In Fig 5a, the network topology was using the cluster-tree one with the total number of nodes as eight.
 In Fig 5b, the network topology was using the star one with the total number of nodes as seven.
+Packets were sent between the nodes in Fig 5 in turn during one second.